2025–26 Gamma Ethniki

-The 2025–26 Gamma Ethniki will be the 44th season since the official establishment of the championship in 1982 and the 3rd tier of Greek football after the restructuring of 2021.
-It has an amateur character, while the Hellenic Football Federation (HFF) is responsible for the conduct of the championship.
+The 2025–26 Gamma Ethniki was the 44th season since the official establishment of the championship in 1982 and the 3rd tier of Greek football after the restructuring of 2021.
+It had an amateur character, while the Hellenic Football Federation (HFF) was responsible for the conduct of the championship.

-The competition is expected to start on 13 September 2025 with Group 3, and expected to be concluded in May 2026, and will be conducted in six groups, different from the previous 2024–25 season, where there were four groups.
-73 teams will participate and 4 of them will be promoted and 18 of them will be relegated at the end of the season.
+The competition started on 13 September 2025 with Group 3 and concluded in May 2026, was conducted in six groups, different from the previous 2024–25 season, where there were four groups.
+73 teams participated and 4 of them were promoted and 18 of them were relegated at the end of the season.
 The groups were formed according to geographical criteria and the draw for the fixtures took place on 4 August 2025.

 The deadline for applications was 11 July 2025.
 Iraklis Ammoudia from Serres FCA did not apply and was replaced by Anagennisi Schimatari, while Lamia did not declare participation for 2025–26 Super League Greece 2 and will participate in Gamma Ethniki.

-Nike will be the official match ball supplier for the season.
+The official match ball supplier for the season was Nike.

 Way of Conduct

-The championship will be held in three (3) phases for the promotion to the higher division and in two (2) phases for the relegation to the lower division.
+The championship was held in three (3) phases for the promotion to the higher division and in two (2) phases for the relegation to the lower division.